-EPO (Erythropoietin) is a hormone required for erythropoiesis, a process that regulates red blood cell production in the human body.
+EPO a hormone required for erythropoiesis, a process that regulates red blood cell production in the human body.
 When your body deprives enough supply of oxygen at the tissue and cellular level, this hypoxic condition is treated with erythropoietin secretion.
 The kidney will release erythropoietin by targeting proerythroblasts, CFU-E, and basophilic erythroblast subsets.
 The basic function of erythropoietin is to approach RBC progenitors in the human bone marrow and to protect them from apoptosis (the process of cell death).

 Erythropoietin binds to the erythropoietin receptor (EpoR) and executes its effects.
-EPO activates a JAK2 signaling flow by binding the erythropoietin receptor at the surface of red blood cells.
+Buy EPO because it activates a JAK2 signaling flow by binding the erythropoietin receptor at the surface of red blood cells.
 There are different initiated routes like PIK3, STAT5, and Ras MAPK.
 The result is the survival, growth, and differentiation among erythroid cells.
 Erythroid progenitors are the localized sites as erythropoietin receptor with high-level expression.
-There is an investigative study that suggests heart, kidney, nervous tissues and muscles as nonspecific EPO receptors.
+There is an investigative study that suggests the heart, kidney, nervous tissues, and muscles as nonspecific EPO receptors.
 In human beings, RBCs do not act as a localized receptor of erythropoietin and nonresponding to EPO.
 Neocytolysis is the process which shows an indirect effect of erythropoietin on red blood cells by elevating plasma EPO level.

-Erythropoietin as Doping Agent
+Erythropoietin as Doping Agent:

 The use of erythropoietin in sports dates back circa 1977 when for the first-time pure erythropoietin was purified from human urine.
 In literature terms used for recombinant erythropoietin are r-HuEPO, rHuEPO, rEPO, and r-HuEPO.
 An overview of the use of this hormone in sports is

-(1985-1987)-EPO gene cloning was a success with the commercial launch of rEPO
+- (1985-1987)-EPO gene cloning was a success with the commercial launch of rEPO

-(1980-1990)-A lot of cyclist’s deaths because of EPO administration.
+- (1980-1990)-A lot of cyclist’s deaths because of buying EPO administration.

-1988- EPO was listed as a doping agent by the International Ski Federation.
+- 1988- EPO was listed as a doping agent by the International Ski Federation.

-1990- International Olympic Committee banned the use of EPO.
+- 1990- International Olympic Committee banned the use of EPO.

-1997- International Ski Federation and The International Cycling Union introduced a method of blood sampling and their doping test to ensure the health standards of sportsmen.
+- 1997- International Ski Federation and The International Cycling Union introduced a method of blood sampling and their doping test to ensure the health standards of sportsmen.

 - 1998- France Cycling competition was the main highlighted event for the use of erythropoietin as a stamina boosting agent.

-1999- In Sydney, a meeting on the blood EPO detection in Olympics was called.
+- 1999- In Sydney, a meeting on the blood EPO detection in Olympics was called.